-Your child will have their individual research project tailored to their interests and needs, alongside professional development and recreational activities.
+Your child will have their individual research project tailored to their interests and learning needs.

 Hear from Past Participants

 The night sky - explained!
 Track the movements of stars and planets in our observatory.
 Learn about nebulas and all the life stages of a star!

 Learn the fundamental physics that governs the world around us and apply them in fun and creative new projects!